ELO Bootlegs / Los 4 clásicos de los 70´s (tercera parte)

 Side Two: Evil Woman/Ma Ma Belle/Roll Over Beethoven/Kuiama

-Side Three: ElDorado Overture/Poker/Nightrider/Ocean Breakup/King Of The Universe/Bluebird
+Side Three: ElDorado Overture/Poker/Nightrider/

 Side Four: Violin Solo/Showdown/Can´t Get It Out Of My Head